-Rover 1 Mineral Resource Estimate.
+Rover 1 Mineral Resource Estimate

 The following sections outline the geological interpretation, assumptions and procedures associated with the estimation of the Rover 1 mineral resource.
 Castile compiled the geological and mineralisation interpretation and validated drillhole database.
 This data was provided to Cube Consulting who undertook geostatistical analysis and resource estimation.
-This mineral resource estimate (MRE) incorporates all drilling at Rover 1 since 2011.
+The MRE incorporates all drilling at Rover 1 since 2011.